avoajaugochukwu/techwizerd.com/content/posts/hugo-github-pages-setup.md

 This code creates a new site called *test* and forces it to use *yml* format for its' config file, which is more readable than *toml* files.
 It also creates a folder called test that will house all our Hugo resources.

-You should see a message like so:
+You should see a message like:

 ```
 Congratulations!
 Your new Hugo site is created in C:\computer\Hugo\test.com